How to Find the Best Solar Installer In Australia Transcript

 It’s therefore important to make sure the solar company you choose has experienced and skills in today’s technology.
 Not only how to install it, but also how to configure it deal with any software and technology issues that may arise.
 And most importantly, manage it long into the future.
 Gone are the days where the design and installation of a solar system simply required a good electrician.

 Today, a smart solar system requires much more than just the installation of the products themselves.
 Now don’t get me wrong.
 All solar installations need good if not great electricians with lots of experience in solar and storage, of course they do.
 It’s just that the installation itself is today smaller although very important part of the entire process.
-So choose a solar and storage company that not only has solar and storage experience, but also has the technical skills and support staff on staff to ensure your system is not only installed properly, but will continue working over its lifetime.
+So, choose a solar and storage company that not only has solar and storage experience.
+However, you want one that also has the technical skills and support staff on staff to ensure your system is not only installed properly, but will continue working over its lifetime.

 Experience and track record.
 There’s a lot more to checking your company’s experience than just to look at customer reviews, more on customer reviews in a minute.
 So make sure you watch till end.
 But first, why is experience and track record so important?